 7. Availability

-If you’re keen to get your organization certified to ISO27001 sooner rather than later then the availability of the consultant will be a consideration.
+If you’re keen to get your organisation certified to ISO27001 sooner rather than later then the availability of the consultant will be a consideration.
 However, bear in mind that good consultants are often in demand so you might have to wait a little for the one you really want.
 Factor in the number of clients the consultant is working with at any one time because if it’s too many then that may become a problem.

 8. Responsiveness